Kurzhalsgiraffe/GameFrameZero/README.md

 ## Setup the GPIO-Shutdown

-If you want to shutdown the Raspberry-Pi without an SSH connection, you need to enable gpio-shutdown
+If you want to shutdown the Raspberry-Pi by pressing a button, you need to enable gpio-shutdown
 ````
 sudo nano /boot/config.txt
 ````